How to Get Faster at Sprinting, According to Experts

-She recommends running on a manual treadmill rather than a motorized one, if you can.
+She recommends running on a manual treadmill rather than a motorised one, if you can.
 With a manual treadmill, you power the belt.
-This offers an experience that’s closer to sprinting outdoors.
+This offers an experience that's closer to sprinting outdoors.

-If your only option is a motorized treadmill, be aware that your stride length may shorten a bit.
-This isn’t necessarily a bad thing — it may even lower your odds of overstriding — but it may feel different.
+If your only option is a motorised treadmill, be aware that your stride length may shorten a bit.
+This isn't necessarily a bad thing—it may even lower your odds of overstriding—but it may feel different.

 Dworecki recommends starting with fewer intervals than you normally do outdoors to see how your body responds.
 Also, take care not to sprint too close to the front of the treadmill, as you may accidentally punch the display or handles with your arms, she adds.